Google Drive Receipt Scanning

 When will you need to register for GST/HST?

 In Canada, you must register for a GST/HST account once your taxable revenue exceeds $30,000 over four consecutive calendar quarters.
-NorthOS includes a Tax Threshold Tracker that monitors your income in real-time, providing alerts before you hit the CRA limit to ensure you stay on top of your GST/HST obligations without the stress.
+NorthOS includes a Tax Threshold Tracker that monitors your income, providing alerts before you hit the CRA limit to ensure you stay on top of your GST/HST obligations without the stress.

 NorthOS automatically organizes your business income and expenses to match CRA T2125 categories — so when tax season arrives, your records are already sorted.
 Support for T776 (Real Estate Rentals) is in development.